LeerixLabs/artemis-core/README.md

 gulp serve
 ```
 This will launch the dev server with a dummy site on http://localhost:8082/

-Note: The port can be changed in ./gulp/gulp-dev-server.js
+If needed, the port can be changed in ./gulp/gulp-dev-server.js

 ## Publishing